saltstack-formulas/hadoop-formula/README.rst

 Which services hadoop ends up running on a given host will depend on the text list files in the configuration directory and - in turn - on the roles defined via salt grains:

-- hadoop_master will run the namenode and secondarynamenode processes
+- hadoop_master will run the hadoop-namenode and hadoop-secondarynamenode services
-- hadoop_slave will run a datanode process
+- hadoop_slave will run the hadoop-datanode service

 ``hadoop.mapred``
 --------------